lexermal/se-learning-assistant/README.md

 - Put plugins in own docker image to isolate them better (subdomain for plugins)
 - apis should ckeck the cookies to ensure a logged in user accesses them

-- Change schema of how the word gets represented to the chat, it exposes the structure below it

 #### Flashcard learning
-- group add/edit/delete
 - learning with pressing key (space,1,2,3,4)
-- delete button triggers next card to show
 - dark mode with switch to light mode
-- in add/edit flashcard dialog enter inside second input field submits form

-# Storytelling improvements
-- Story length is adjustable

 ### Storytelling plugin - pronounciation
 - AI prints chapter